udexon/SAIGON/Bootstrapping_Artificial_Intelligence.md

 Yampolskiy (2018) gave a comprehensive review on ...

+Our hypothesis: bottleneck in AGI was due to lack of knowledge in Stack Machine, reverse polish notation, graph theory, graph database (4 areas, discuss in depths).

 We propose modifications to the Turing Test based on techniques derived from graph theory.
 More specifically,

 (i) Turing Test is generalized to a suite of enumerable tests, i.e. Enumerated Turing Tests.